ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Note: If Primary language is marked as English/any value and Secondary language is left NULL by the admin or vice-versa, the Secondary language will be defaulted to English or vice-versa.
 This might result in  a scenario of both being in the same language, by design.

-Similarly, if both Primary and Secondary language is marked as Null by the admin, then both will be automatically defaulted to  English, by design.
+Similarly, if both languages - Primary and Secondary are marked as Null by the admin, then both will be automatically defaulted to  English, by design.

 ### 6.1 Translation [**[↑]**](#table-of-contents)